 All that is required of a child is to apply a single rule to break a multisyllable word down into something approaching syllables, while applying three easy-to-learn exceptions, and to then learn to test various options for the vowel sounds in a systematic manner.
 This process is described in detail on the next pages, but first it's helpful to understand why present methods are so confusing to many children, and especially to struggling readers.

 The Problem with Traditional Syllables

-Webster also insisted on forming syllables on the basis of whether they should be open or closed.
-(A closed syllable has a consonant sound following a short vowel sound, whereas an open syllable ends with a long vowel sound.)
-As a result many curriculum designers expect a child to know that vapor is broken in two as va-por but that rapid is rap-id.
-They explain that closed syllables carry short vowel sounds and open syllables carry long vowel sounds.
-Left unexplained is how to determine whether to close any particular syllable or leave it open as well as what to do about words like father (fa-ther) where the vowel sound is neither long nor short.
+Webster also insisted on forming syllables based on whether they should be open or closed.
+A closed syllable has a consonant sound following a short vowel sound, whereas an open syllable ends with a long vowel sound.
+As a result, many curriculum designers expect a child to know that vapor is broken into two as va-por, but that rapid is rap-id.
+They explain that closed syllables carry short vowel sounds, and open syllables carry long vowel sounds.
+What's left unexplained is how to determine whether to close any particular syllable or leave it open, as well as what to do about words like father (fa-ther) where the vowel sound is neither long nor short.
 Needless to say, such an approach can confuse a first grader.

 The Natural Break: After the Vowel Sound

 In fact, the natural break in the spoken words, using the above examples, is after the vowel sound in each case (ra-bbit, co-mmon, va-por, ra-pid and fa-ther.)
 To convince yourself of this, just read the five words out loud, pausing very briefly at each break as indicated.
 Do this two or three times to feel the natural cadence.
 Now read these dictionary defined breaks (rab-bit, com-mon, va-por, rap-id, fa-ther.)
 Notice how awkward it is to pause on three of the examples now?
 This is because the natural spoken syllable break is after the vowel sound.